DevGitRemote/emp-data/README.md

 in config.py modify the details listed

-in ExamApp.py modify search for try statement[block] and modify region name and table name
+in ExamApp.py modify search for try statement[block] and modify region name and table name of DynamoDB table also look for MySql table name,database name.

+for about page upload the about.html to s3 bucket>properties>static website hosting | enter name - about.html > proceed > copy url > go to emp-data > templates > nano AddEmp > scroll down >  see like href=/about > delete /about and paste the static web s3 url here.
-After all steps go to aws-code-main directory and run sudo python3 EmpApp.py
+After all steps go to emp-data directory and run sudo python3 EmpApp.py